superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 #client = qdrant_client.QdrantClient("http://localhost:6333")
 ```

-And define our `collection name`
+And define our `collection name`:

 ```python
 ## Collection name that will be used throughtout in the notebook
 COLLECTION_NAME = "qdrant-docs-ragas"
 ```

-There are some collection level operations which are **Good-to-know** in case they are needed :
+Here are some additional collection level operations that are good be aware of, in case they are needed:

 ```python
 ## General Collection level operations